MHohenberg/icaltw/README.md

-# icaltw
+# caldavtw

-icaltw is an ical server for taskwarrior tasks.
+caldavtw is an ical server for taskwarrior tasks.

 ## Goals